KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 }
 ```

 As we will see in the section on _improved field access_ this method is not commonly used in user code but rather as a building block for self-documenting field accessors.
-One might notice that the abstraction layers are starting to pile up -- luckily all of them are by themselves rather plain `constexpr` function templates and can as such be fully collapsed during compile time.
+One might notice that the abstraction layers are starting to pile up -- luckily all of them are by themselves rather plain `constexpr` function templates and can as such still be fully collapsed during compile time.

 ### Fraction types